'Falcon and the Winter Soldier': Could Sharon Carter Be the Power Broker?

 This is an interesting dynamic, particularly with regards to the Power Broker since we have no idea if this person is good or bad.
 We really just know one thing about them, in fact — that they are the source of the Flag Smasher’s powers.

 So in the Marvel Comics, the Power Broker is a guy named Curtiss Jackson, and he’s a dude who basically sells superpowers to people.
 That trait is by far his most relevant to “The Falcon and the Winter Soldier.”
-It seems obvious then, that the Power Broker on “The Falcon and the Winter Soldier” is the one handing out the super soldier serum in the present.
-But who could it be?
+This week, in the third episode, it was confirmed that the Power Broker is the one responsible for the creation of this new super soldier serum that was derived from Isaiah Bradley’s blood.
+But who could this be?

 There’s really no reason to assume that the Power Broker is going to be the same person on “The Falcon and the Winter Soldier” that he is in the comics.
 This is a pretty obscure character, and he’s actually been dead in the comics for a while and hasn’t had a meaningful role to play in any stories in decades.
 So the Power Broker could be anyone, and not necessarily Curtiss Jackson.

 Beyond the comics, there aren’t many clues to go on.
-The name first comes up as the Flag Smashers are loading their latest haul of medical supplies onto a small plane, and one of them gets a call that the Power Broker’s people are there.
+The name first comes up at the end of episode 2 as the Flag Smashers are loading their latest haul of medical supplies onto a small plane — and one of them gets a call that the Power Broker’s people are there.
 They scramble to load up as much as they can but are forced to leave some behind as they take off, barely escaping.

 Also Read: 'The Falcon and the Winter Soldier': Who Is Karli Morgenthau?